danielwang5222/Daniel-s-portfolio/index.md

 When pressed, the buttons on the circuit board allow the the flow of electricity through resistors, transistors and other components into an integrated circuit, which detects the newfound change in voltage.
 The IC then runs the input through a series of logic computations in order to compute the intended output, which is then displayed on an LCD screen.

-The challenge of this project was hte precision it required when soldering the components.
+The challenge of this project was the precision required when soldering the components.
 Some of the pins were very close together, and I would accidentally solder them together, creating a short circuit.
 Thankfully, I was able to remove the excess solder, and this issue was soon resolved.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.